fregante/release-with-changelog/readme.md

 - `{hash}` Abbreviated commit hash, gets linkified automatically in release notes.
 - `{url}` Plain link to commit on GitHub.
 - `{date}` Date of commit, could be specified in [`date-format`](#date-format).
+- `{author}` Author of commit, gets linkified to GitHub username automatically in release notes.

 ### exclude